openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 of openSUSE 11.4.
 Milestone 4 (M4) brings a wide range of updates, both major and minor.

-Kernel 2.6.37rc3 is the basis of M4, including the famous â€œ200 lineâ€ per tty task groups patch to improve desktop interactivity, and featuring the removal of the so-called â€˜Big Kernel Lockâ€™ that will improve scalability.
+Kernel 2.6.37rc3 is the basis of M4, including the famous “200 line” per tty task groups patch to improve desktop interactivity, and featuring the removal of the so-called ‘Big Kernel Lock’ that will improve scalability.

 NetworkManager was updated to 0.8.2, seeing several last minute fixes in cooperation with upstream developers.